DoctorWhoof/RCC/RCC_TODO.md

 	[X] Bug: "effective_in" calculation needs to take into account non-looping envelopes (effective_in will only happen after one full envelope length)
 		[?]
 Warn user that a mix of looping and non-looping envelopes can lead to undesirable exports [?]
-MAYBE: Try to calculate accurate loop_in when loops are in a mixed state and export pre-roll is used
+MAYBE: Try to calculate accurate loop_in when loops are in a mixed state and export pre-roll is used.
+A bit of a corner case.

-	[X] BUG: Square Lead loop points not export correctly below E2
+	[X] BUG: "Square Lead" Test instrument loop points not export correctly below E2

 	[X] Implement line_edit focus fix for spinboxes